Charles I of England: Finances

 Charles also derived money by granting monopolies, despite a statute forbidding such action, which, though inefficient, raised an estimated £100,000 a year in the late 1630s.
-One such monopoly was for soap, pejoratively referred to as "popish soap" because some of its backers were Catholics.
+One such monopoly was for soap, pejoratively called "popish soap" because some of its backers were Catholics.
 Charles also raised funds from the Scottish nobility, at the price of considerable acrimony, by the Act of Revocation (1625), whereby all gifts of royal or church land made to the nobility since 1540 were revoked, with continued ownership being subject to an annual rent.
 In addition, the boundaries of the royal forests in England were restored to their ancient limits as part of a scheme to maximise income by exploiting the land and fining land users within the reasserted boundaries for encroachment.
 The programme's focus was disafforestation and sale of forest lands for conversion to pasture and arable farming, or in the case of the Forest of Dean, development for the iron industry.
 Disafforestation frequently caused riots and disturbances, including those known as the Western Rising.

 Against the background of this unrest, Charles faced bankruptcy in mid-1640.
 The City of London, preoccupied with its own grievances, refused to make any loans to him, as did foreign powers.
 In this extremity, in July Charles seized silver bullion worth £130,000 held in trust at the mint in the Tower of London, promising its later return at 8% interest to its owners.
 In August, after the East India Company refused to grant a loan, Lord Cottington seized the company's stock of pepper and spices and sold it for £60,000 (far below its market value), promising to refund the money with interest later.